 Fig. 4 - Geometry of an artery's sector and a stent's beam.

-The mechanical properties of the stent and the artery materials were obtained in the same as in 2D case.
 The boundary conditions were formulated as illustrated in Fig. 5.
 The stiffness of the stent is defined from the stent's geometric shape, mechanical properties and boundary conditions.